EdySamaha/Effective_Penetration_Testing_tools/README.md

 # Effective Penetration Testing tools
 A collection of tools that can be used to test for potential security flaws in your systems.

+Install dependencies by running `pip install -r requirements.txt` in your console

 ## Contents
 * [Disclaimer](#disclaimer)
 * Reconnaissance tools